 Contran and certain of its subsidiaries and affiliates, including us, purchase certain of their insurance policies as a group, with the costs of the jointly-owned policies being apportioned among the participating companies.
 Tall Pines Insurance Company and EWI RE, Inc., each subsidiaries of Valhi, provide for or broker certain insurance policies for Contran and certain of its subsidiaries and affiliates, including ourselves.
 Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
 Best Company rating of generally at least A-(excellent) for substantially all of the risks it underwrites.
 Consistent with insurance industry practices, Tall Pines and EWI receive commissions from insurance and reinsurance underwriters and/or assess fees for the policies that they provide or broker.
-The aggregate premiums paid to Tall Pines and EWI by us and our joint venture were \$9.2 million in 2016, \$9.3 million in 2017 and \$10.4 million in 2018.
-These amounts principally represent payments for insurance premiums, which include premiums or fees paid to Tall Pines or fees paid to EWI.
-These amounts also include payments to insurers or reinsurers through EWI for the reimbursement of claims within our applicable deductible or retention ranges that such insurers or reinsurers paid to third parties on our behalf, as well as amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
-We expect these relationships with Tall Pines and EWI will continue in 2019.
+Prior to Valhi's sale of EWI's insurance and risk management business to a third party in November 2019, EWI brokered certain of our insurance policies, provided claims and risk management services and, where appropriate, engaged certain third-party risk management consultants.
+The aggregate premiums paid to Tall Pines and EWI by us and our joint venture were \$9.3 million in 2017, \$10.4 million in 2018 and \$12.5 million through the date of the sale in 2019.
+These amounts principally represent insurance premiums paid to Tall Pines or EWI, including amounts paid to EWI that EWI then remitted, net of brokerage commissions, to insurers.
+These amounts also include payments to insurers or reinsurers through EWI for the reimbursement of claims within our applicable deductible or retention ranges that such insurers and reinsurers paid to third parties on our behalf, as well as amounts for claims and risk management services and various other third-party fees and expenses incurred by the program.
+We expect that the relationship with Tall Pines will continue in 2020, except that a third-party brokerage and risk management company is now the broker for Contran's insurance policies and Tall Pines' reinsurance policies.